 Uncaged Musicians love to collaborate and offer enthusiastic support.
 They treat one another with respect and honor their differences in race, gender, orientation, religion, income, age, skill level, and so on.
 They perform with and/or for their friends and family.
 They are eager for ways to use their music to make a positive impact on their communities and the world.

 Uncaged Musicians value technology as a learning tool.
 Our online portal grants access to a wealth of information and resources!
-Additionally, because of the ongoing COVID-19 pandemic, instruction now takes place over Zoom and/or in on-demand videos and studio families all periodically make and upload short videos to Google Drive.
+Additionally, because of fire season and the ongoing COVID-19 pandemic, instruction periodically takes place over Zoom and/or in on-demand videos.
+In addition, studio families may occasionally be asked to make and upload short videos to Google Drive.
 (Please let us know if gear or internet access poses a financial hardship and we can explore options together.)
 Our studio families' philosophies on tech usage and screen time run the gamut but they all willingly use computers or mobile devices to participate fully in studio activities.

 Notes from Elizabeth: